 Graduate destinations data from the Higher Education Statistics Agency.

-Anna studied for four years at Imperial College London before joining RHS.
-In her film Anna says that she only discovered the breadth of interesting careers available within horticulture when she was at university.
+Anna studied for four years at Imperial College London before joining the Royal Horticultural Society (RHS).
+She only discovered the breadth of interesting careers available within horticulture when she was at university.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.